The Raymond John Wean Foundation

-With more than $100 million in grants benefitting a broad variety of nonprofit organizations in the Mahoning Valley, the Foundation’s vision is one of empowered residents creating a healthy, vibrant, equitable and economically stable Mahoning Valley.
+With nearly $120 million in grants benefitting a broad variety of nonprofit organizations in the Mahoning Valley, the Foundation’s vision is one of empowered residents creating a healthy, vibrant, equitable and economically stable Mahoning Valley.

 In 1949, enterprising industrialist Raymond John “Jack” Wean established the Foundation in Warren, Ohio, to serve the communities that contributed to his success in the flat-rolled steel industry.
 Since then, three generations of the Wean family have worked toward that cause, with Gordon B. Wean serving as its current Chair of the Board of Directors.

 Since its inception, the Foundation has consistently innovated new initiatives to refine its strategic grantmaking process.
 In 2006, the Foundation enlisted PolicyLink, a national research and action institute, to help develop a long-term strategy.
 Its report, “A Community Building Philanthropic Initiative to Strengthen the Mahoning Valley,” gave the Foundation a fresh perspective and outlined a new strategy to remain a catalyst for positive change as a place-based grantmaker with a focus on Ohio’s Mahoning and Trumbull counties.
 The strategy focused the Foundation’s efforts to benefit residents living in the underresourced communities of the Mahoning Valley.
 It also transformed the Foundation from a traditional family-managed board to being a community asset where the majority of the board members are nonfamily.